Michael-Reefe/Loki.jl/README.md

 This option determines what dust extinction template to use, and has different options for the MIR and optical.

 The possible values for the MIR are "kvt" for the [Kemper, Vriend, & Tielens (2004)](https://ui.adsabs.harvard.edu/abs/2004ApJ...609..826K) template, "ct" for the [Chiar & Tielens (2006)](https://ui.adsabs.harvard.edu/abs/2006ApJ...637..774C/abstract) template, "ohm" for the [Ossenkopt, Henning, & Mathis (1992)](https://ui.adsabs.harvard.edu/abs/1992A&A...261..567O) template, or "d+" for the [Donnan et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023MNRAS.519.3691D) template.
 Note that the template used for the warm silicate *emission* component is always the "ohm" template, regardless of what this option is.
+Finally, if set to "decompose", the extinction curve will be decomposed into absorption profiles from three different species of silicates (amorphous olivine, amorphous pyroxene, and crystalline forsterite) with independent column densities as fitting parameters (this is only recommended for high S/N spectra that are not fit well by one of the other profiles).

 The possible values for the optical are "ccm" for the [Cardelli, Clayton, & Mathis (1989)](https://ui.adsabs.harvard.edu/abs/1989ApJ...345..245C/abstract) template, or "calzetti" for the [Calzetti et al. (2000)](https://ui.adsabs.harvard.edu/abs/2000ApJ...533..682C/abstract) template.

+Finally, the "custom" option allows one to input a custom template for the extinction profile using the `custom_ext_template` option (see below).

+`olivine_y = 0.5`

+This gives the Magnesium content for amorphous olivine (${\rm Mg}_{2y}{\rm Fe}_{2(1-y)}{\rm SiO}_{4}$) to be used when calculating the olivine absorption efficiencies and opacity profile as a function of wavelength.
+This option is only relevant if the extinction curve option is set to "decompose".

+`pyroxene_x = 0.5`

+This gives the Magnesium content for amorphous pyroxene (${\rm Mg}_{x}{\rm Fe}_{1-x}{\rm SiO}_{3}$) to be used when calculating the pyroxene absorption efficiencies and opacity profile as a function of wavelength.
+This option is only relevant if the extinction curve option is set to "decompose".

+`grain_size = 0.1`

+This gives the dust grain size in microns to be used when calculating the opacity profiles for both olivine and pyroxene.
+This option is only relevant if the extinction curve option is set to "decompose".

 `extinction_screen = true`